codbex/codbex.github.io/products/atlas.md

 <div class="product-tag"><a href="https://github.com/codbex/codbex-atlas" target="_blank" class="product-link">Source Code</a></div>

-Atlas Edition includes all the available features for rapid application development of cloud applications, as well as the devops tools for opearating the workloads.
+The Atlas Edition of the <b>codbex</b> platform is your comprehensive solution for rapid application development and streamlined operations.

-It provides capabilities for end-to-end development process from database modeling and management, through RESTful services authoring using various dynamic languages, to pattern-based user interface generation, role-based security, external services integration, testing, debugging, operations, and monitoring.
+Designed to empower developers and DevOps teams alike, this edition includes all available features for end-to-end development processes, from database modeling and management to operations and monitoring.
+With a rich set of capabilities, the Atlas Edition enables you to build, deploy, and manage cloud applications with ease.

+### End-to-End Development Process:

+The Atlas Edition provides capabilities for the entire development process, allowing you to model databases, author services, generate user interfaces, enforce security measures, integrate external services, conduct testing and debugging, and monitor operations—all within a single platform.
+This streamlined approach accelerates development cycles and enhances productivity.

+### Who Is It For?

+The Atlas Edition is ideal for organizations and development teams seeking a comprehensive solution for cloud application development and operations.
+Whether you're a startup building your first application or an enterprise managing a portfolio of cloud services, the Atlas Edition provides the tools and capabilities to support your needs.

+### Key Features:

 <section>
     <div class="container flex">
         <div class="text">
             <h2>Enterprise JavaScript Development</h2>
             <p>JavaScript Engine included is based on the <a href="https://www.graalvm.org/latest/reference-manual/js/" target="_blank">GraalVM JavaScript</a>
             implementation.
-It supports also the synchronous programming model in contracts to Node.js which makes it very easy to learn and use.
+It supports also the synchronous programming model in contrast to Node.js which makes it very easy to learn and use.
 The latest ECMA specification is supported as well as the Common.js one for compatibility reasons.
             The <a href="https://www.dirigible.io/api/" target="_blank">JavaScript Enterprise API</a> is fully supported in this package.</p>